 Broad interventions, such as improved politics

 The second strategy is to work on problems that will help us solve lots of other problems.
-We call these “broad interventions”.
+We call these “broad interventions.”

-For instance, if we had a more enlightened government, that would help us solve lots of other problems facing future generations.
+For instance, if we had more enlightened governments, that would help us solve lots of other problems facing future generations.
 The US government in particular will play a pivotal role in issues like climate policy, AI policy, biosecurity, and new challenges we don’t even know about yet.
 So US governance is highly important (if maybe not neglected or tractable).

-For instance, a more educated population might lead to better governance; or political action in your local community might have an effect on decision-makers in Washington.
-We did an analysis of the simplest kind of political action – voting – and found that it could be really valuable.
+Political action in your local community might have an effect on decision-makers in Washington.
+We did an analysis of the simplest kind of political action — voting — and found that it could be really valuable.

-We favour more neglected issues with more targeted effects on future generations.
-For instance, fascinating new research by Philip Tetlock shows that some teams and methods are far better at predicting geopolitical events than others.
+We generally favour more neglected issues with more targeted effects on future generations.
+For instance, fascinating research by Philip Tetlock shows that some teams and methods are far better at predicting geopolitical events than others.
 If the decision-makers in society were informed by much more accurate predictions, it would help them navigate future crises, whatever those turn out to be.